komar007/bash_producer_consumer/README.md

 Usage
 -----

 In these examples `queue_filename` is the name of a text file which will be used to keep the job queue.

 ### Start a consumer:

     ./consumer queue_filename consumer_id worker

-where:
+where:.
 * `consumer_id` is this consumer's unique identifier for this queue,
 * `worker` is the name of program/script which performs the job; it will be passed the job to perform using command-line arguments.

-### Produce a job to be performed by consumers:
+### Enqueue a job to be performed by consumers:

+    ./enqueue queue_filename [arg1[ arg2][...]]

+The arguments `argN` passed after `queue_filename` will become arguments to the program specified by the `worker` argument of `consumer`/`server`.
+Spaces and other special characters are allowed inside arguments.

-    ./enqueue queue_filename job_description
+    ./enqueue queue_filename -- [arg1[ arg2][...]]

-where `job_description` is a string (passed as single argument!) which describes the arguments which will be passed to the worker.
+If the first argument after `queue_filename` is `--`, all following arguments `argN` are concatenated (with spaces between them) to form the job string.
+This string will be later concatenated with the `worker` argument of `consumer`/`server` to form the command to be executed by `eval`.
+This means that both spaces inside arguments passed to `enqueue` and spaces between the arguments will be treated as argument separators when running the worker.

+This method of invocation can be also used to enqueue arbitrary shell commands (if the server/consumer is run with empty string as worker) - see examples.

 ### Start consumer server: